-Our Board of Directors implemented the Amended and Restated Management Retention and Incentive Plan, or the MRIP, under which a portion of the consideration payable upon a change of control transaction, as defined in the MRIP, would be paid to our executive officers and certain other key employees.
-The MRIP was designed to retain these individuals during the critical, early commercialization phases of our diabetes and pain initiatives while providing management with an incentive to rapidly build corporate value potentially leading to a change of control transaction.
+The Corporation's Amended and Restated Management Retention and Incentive Plan (the "MRIP") provides that a portion of the consideration payable upon a change of control transaction, as defined in the MRIP, would be paid to our executive officers and certain other key employees.
+The MRIP was designed to retain these individuals while providing incentives to build corporate value potentially leading to a change of control transaction.

 In the event of a change of control transaction, subject to the participant's continued employment or service with us, the participant shall receive cash consideration equal to a fixed percentage of the value of the change of control transaction to be received by the Corporation or our stockholders, net of expenses.
-Each participant's payment shall be reduced by the value of any common stock equivalents held by the participant and assumed by the successor company in the change of control transaction.

-Outstanding Equity Awards at Fiscal Year-End
+Outstanding Equity Awards at 2022 Fiscal Year-End

-The table below sets forth information with respect to our named executive officers concerning the outstanding equity awards as of December 31, 2019.
+The table below sets forth information with respect to our named executive officers concerning the outstanding equity awards as of December 31, 2022.